jonasdev/react-prettifydom/README.md

 # React PrettifyDOM

 Inline styling is not pretty.
 But it is fast.
 Faster than making classnames in external CSS files and setting the class attribute, for small pieces of CSS declarations.
-It is also a good way to quickly overrule heavy CSS selectors.
+It is also a great way to overrule heavy CSS selectors.
 But it makes the DOM looks messy.

-PrettifyDOM takes all the inline styling, create a unique class, removes the style attribute and adds an embedded stylesheet with all the new css.
+PrettifyDOM takes all the inline styling, creates a unique class for each, removes style attributes and adds one embedded stylesheet with the CSS.

 ## Installation